Generic filters

 How long does it take to receive the funds?

-However, this was moved to 40 days in June 2022 due to a surge in HMRC identifying fraudulent claims.
-While HMRC has not given a specific date, they are working to get back to the 28-day mark.
+HMRC used to commit to a payout SLA of 28 days for both SME and RDEC claims.
+However, this was changed to 40 days in June 2022 due to an increase in the number of fraudulent claims identified by HMRC.
+But while HMRC has not given a specific date, they are working to get back to the 28-day mark.
+For more information, read our guide on how long it takes to receive R&D tax credits.

 We also publish the most up-to-date payout estimates on our HMRC payouts status page.